masolimano/maneage/README-hacking.md

 the dates of files.
 Therefore when you checkout to a different branch, files that are re-written by Git will have a newer date than the other project files.
-However, file dates are important in the current design of the template: Make uses file dates of the pre-requisits and targets to see if the target should be re-built.
+However, file dates are important in the current design of
+Maneage: Make uses file dates of the pre-requisits and targets to see if the target should be re-built.

-To fix this problem, for this template we use a forked version of [Metastore](https://github.com/mohammad-akhlaghi/metastore).
+To fix this problem, for Maneage we use a forked version of [Metastore](https://github.com/mohammad-akhlaghi/metastore).
 Metastore use a binary database file (which is called `.file-metadata`) to keep the modification dates of all the files under version control.
 This file is also under version control, but is hidden (because it shouldn't be modified by hand).
-During the project's configuration, the template installs to Git hooks to run Metastore 1) before making a commit to update its database with the file dates in a branch, and 2) after doing a checkout, to reset the file-dates after the checkout is complete and re-set the file dates back to what they were.
+During the project's configuration, Maneage installs to Git hooks to run Metastore 1) before making a commit to update its database with the file dates in a branch, and 2) after doing a checkout, to reset the file-dates after the checkout is complete and re-set the file dates back to what they were.

 In practice, Metastore should work almost fully invisiablly within your project.
 The only place you might notice its presence is that you'll see